 3. Use the best email service

 Delivering justifiable messages to several recipients within the same company can be difficult.
 When these messages reach in short bursts more than a few seconds or minutes, they get marked as spam.
-If you find yourself in this condition, try using the best email service as it will assure you of timely and spam free email delivery.
+If you find yourself in this condition, try using the best email marketing service as it will assure you of timely and spam free email delivery.

 4. Employ proper email sending methods